 The Board has carefully reviewed and considered the correspondence exchanged by the parties in connection with this dispute during the handling on the property, ex-parte submissions, and arguments.
 The Board finds that the Carrier took no exception to the increased subcontracting over the Article XV ratio.
-The Board also finds that the Claimants were in furlough status prior to the contracted work beginning.
+The Board finds that Claimant Gappa was not furloughed in accordance with Rule 13 and all other claimants were in furlough status.
 However, the Organization failed to establish that the Claimants were furloughed as a direct result of the increased subcontracting.
-The language of the parties' Agreement sets a very high causation standard, and the Union has not established the direct connection required by the Agreement.
-The Board finds there is insufficient evidence to find a violation of Rule 1C.
+The language on the parties' Agreement sets a very high causation standard, and there was insufficient evidence of record to establish the direct connection required by the Agreement.
+The Board, therefore, finds that the Organization has failed to establish by substantial evidence a violation of the parties' Agreement.
+Form 1 Page 4